mohd-faizy/Probabilistic-Deep-Learning-with-TensorFlow/01_The TensorFlow_Probability_library/README.md

 - The last thing we need to do is to define our **training loop**.
 We'll use an **Optimizer object** to update the **Trainable Variables**, and here I'm setting up an **SGD optimizer** with a **learning rate of 0.05**.

 - There's no batching going on, and the loss and gradients are being computed on the entire training data `x_samples` in each iteration of the loop.

+---

+### **In this Module we learned**

+> :heavy_check_mark: How to create different types of distribution objects using TensorFlow probability, including `univariates, multivariates, discrete`, and `continuous distributions`.

+> :heavy_check_mark: we have seen the three core methods of these distributions by the `sample`, `prob`, and `log prob` methods.

+> :heavy_check_mark: we have als seen how the `independent distribution` can be used to manipulate the `batch_shapes` and the `event_shapes`, and how `broadcasting` can be applied with the `prob` and `log_prob` methods.

+> :heavy_check_mark: Finally, how the parameters of these distributions can be learned in a training loop, similar to that of training loops for deep learning models in TensorFlow.